unbindapp/railpack/README.md

 ## Contributing

-Railpack is open source and open to contributions.
-Keep in mind that the project is early and core architectural changes are still being made.
+Railpack is open source.
+This project is still early with large architecture changes still being made.
+Contributions are not being accepted at this time.

-Contributions are not being accepted at this time as we are still focusing on setting up the core architecture.
-Issues or questions are still welcome.